 You also may want to use Pinterest as your second traffic source.
 Even though this can be topic-dependent, Pinterest is a great way to get some traffic coming into your website while you wait for your SEO traffic to grow.

-Even though it used to be much easier in the past to get traffic from Pinterest, if you do things right, there’s still a lot of opportunities for beginner bloggers.
+Even though it used to be much easier to get traffic from Pinterest, if you do things right, there are still many opportunities for beginner bloggers.